classmarker/retrieve-quiz-results-webhooks-php/README.md

 ### STEP 3

-Replace **CLASSMARKER_WEBHOOK_SECRET** with your Webhook Secret from your Webhooks page in ClassMarKer
+Replace **CLASSMARKER_WEBHOOK_SECRET** with your Webhook Secret from your Webhooks page in ClassMarker

 ### STEP 4